anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 ![create-empty.png](./create-empty.png)

-Then, Add `AAO Merge Skinned Mesh` to `Anon_Merged`.
+Then, Add `AAO Merge Skinned Mesh` component to `Anon_Merged`.

 ![add-merge-skinned-mesh.png](./add-merge-skinned-mesh.png)

-This adds `AAO Merge Skinned Mesh` and `Skinned Mesh Renderer` (which will be the merged mesh).
+This adds `AAO Merge Skinned Mesh` component and `Skinned Mesh Renderer` component (which will be the merged mesh).

-To make it easy to specifying merge target meshes to `AAO Merge Skinned Mesh`, lock the inspector with `Anon_Merged` selected.
+To make it easy to specifying merge target meshes to `AAO Merge Skinned Mesh` component, lock the inspector with `Anon_Merged` selected.
 This allow us to drag & drop multiple meshes at once.[^tip-lock-inspector]

 ![lock-inspector.png](./lock-inspector.png)

-Then, select meshes except for Body, which is the face mesh, and drag & drop to Skinned Renderers of `AAO Merge Skinned Mesh`!
+Then, select meshes except for Body, which is the face mesh, and drag & drop to Skinned Renderers of `AAO Merge Skinned Mesh` component!

 ![drag-and-drop.png](./drag-and-drop.png)